goxrp/ripple-network/README.md

 Gateway information can be programmatically accessed by calling the `Gateways(inflate bool)` function.

-Gateway information can be loaded with up to date AccountRoot and AccountCurrencies data by calling `GatewaysInflate()`.
+Gateway information can be loaded with up to date AccountRoot and AccountCurrencies data by calling `GatewaysRebuild()`.

 ![](gateways.png)

-## Servers
+## Rippled Servers

-Servers can be retrieved programmaticaly by calling the `Servers()` function.
+Rippled Servers can be retrieved programmaticaly by calling the `Servers()` function.
+Currently, this provides programmatic access to the server list hosted on https://xrpl.org.

 | Operator              | Network | JSON-RPC URL        | WebSocket URL                  | Notes |
 | --------------------- | ------- | ---------------------------------------- | ------------- | -------------- |